 Please visit the Scottish Studies Foundation website to place your order.

-Dye, S., Ewan E. and A. Glaze.
-Gender and Mobility in Scotland and Abroad (Guelph Series in Scottish Studies 4) Guelph: Guelph Centre for Scottish Studies, 2018 (forthcoming)
+Dye, S., E. Ewan and A. Glaze.
+Gender and Mobility in Scotland and Abroad (Guelph Series in Scottish Studies 4) Guelph: Guelph Centre for Scottish Studies, 2018

 - Shane McLeod, "Gender and Mobility in Viking-Age Scotland"

 - Randi Bjørshol Waerdhal, "A Well-Adjusted Immigrant: Isabelle Bruce, Queen Dowager of Norway, 1299-1358"

 - Douglas Catterall, "Women's Work Worlds and Social Capital in the Early Modern Scots Diaspora"

 - Jane McDermid, "A Most Excellent Soldier's Wife: Elizabeth Macquarie, Marriage, and Mobility between Mull and Australia at the Start of the Nineteenth Century"

 - Elizabeth Ritchie, "Pregnant Emigrants: Gender, Childbirth, and Migrant Families in Rural British North America, 1818-1850"